QixyQix/PMS-1/README.md

-# WolvHaven PMS
+# Player record management system (PMS)
-> The WolvHaven Player Management System is made for the purpose of logging and recording all user bans and warnings
+> The Player record Management System is made for the purpose of logging and recording all player bans and warnings for a minecraft server called WolvHaven.

+This is an older version of PMS that is no longer in use.

 ## Technologies Used

 * HTML/CSS
 * Javascript
 * Firebase Realtime Database
+* Firebase Authentication

 ## Setup